harshbanjare/hashify/README.md

 # Hashify
-(Forked From The OLD Github account)
+(Forked From an old Github account of mine)
 ## A simple music streaming Web-App

 #### A simple music streaming site created Using PHP , Javascript (Jquery, AJAX) , HTML , CSS.
 Database Used - MySql.